AMWA-TV/info-006/docs/Controller implementation tutorial.md

 - This will be replaced with a table of contents {:toc}

-This section covers the basis for quickly building an MS-05 / IS-12 / BCP-008 controller implementation.
+This section covers quickly building an MS-05 / IS-12 / BCP-008 controller implementation.

 ## Quick checklist